Activity note: Hotel check-in available from 2:00 p.m.

 Evening: At leisure.
 Continue getting to know your fellow participants, settle in, and get a good night’s rest for the day ahead.

-Activity note: Walking up to 3 miles (about 5km).
-Travel via Paris Métro (public transportation system), accessed by going up/down flights of stairs and walking through pedestrian tunnels; elevators/escalators not available in most stations; occasional crowded conditions.
+Activity note: Travel via Paris Métro (public transportation system), accessed by going up/down flights of stairs and walking through pedestrian tunnels; elevators/escalators not available in most stations; occasional crowded conditions.
+The motorcoach ride to Vaux-le-Vicomte is approximately 1.25 hours depending on traffic.
+Extent of walking determined by personal interest.

 Breakfast: At the hotel enjoy a French-style buffet with hot and cold choices plus juice, coffee, tea, water.